 West towards Sooke

 Exploring the Western Communities and Sooke gives a whole, new perspective on life in the Victoria region.
 Golf courses range from pastoral and idyllic to tough mountain top challenges.
 Hiking and bike trails, beaches and backroad wilderness drives give excellent access to stunning scenery.

 Fisgard Lighthouse, Fort Rodd Hill and Hatley Castle are located along Hwy 14.
 Fisgard is noted for being the first lighthouse on Canada's West Coast.
 Constructed by the British in 1860, exhibits tell of shipwrecks, storms and the everyday working equipment of a lightkeeper a century ago.
 The lighthouse and adjacent Fort Rodd Hill are national parks.
-Fort Rodd Hill was constructed at the beginning of the 20th century to protect the Esquimalt naval docks.
+Fort Rodd Hill was constructed at the beginning of the 20th century to protect the Esquimalt naval docks. (in the summer walking tours are offered of the Naden naval base there.)
 Nearby, Hatley Castle is found in the centre of Royal Roads University’s 600 acre grounds.
 Built by the famous Dunsmuir family as their family estate, the gardens and castle are both open to the public for touring.

 Heading west from these attractions, take a wander south to Metchosin for a hike to Witty’s Lagoon Beach or to explore this region’s ‘art trail’ and discover talented artisans and studios featured biannually in the Stinking Fish Studio Tour.
 Sundays in summer are market days behind the Metchosin Fire Hall on Happy Valley Road.